 - Irrational decision making

-The The Cycles of Bipolar Disorder Affect Family Members
+The Impact of Bipolar Disorder on Family

 It is easy to review the symptoms of bipolar disorder and understand the negative impact it can have on family members and loved ones.
 The rapid cycling of a bipolar individual can create massive amounts of tension in a household.
 Family members may get frustrated when trying to unsuccessfully talk an individual out of impulsive decision making while in a manic state.
 A bipolar individual experiencing mania could also make decisions that could impact the entire family, such as impulsive spending.